Oman Multisport Adventure

 • Adventure and Tranquility: Whether you’re hiking rugged cliffs, camping under desert stars, swimming coral reefs, or sipping tea in a quiet village, there’s always a balance of thrill and peace.

-Oman Hiking & Other Activities
+Oman Activities

-Our tour starts and ends in Muscat but we spend little time in the capitol city.
+Our tour starts and ends in Muscat but we spend little time in the capital city.
 We explore the country on foot, with most days involving a hike.
 Our hiking is moderate.
 We are in the mountains some days and the terrain is rough, so you should be familiar with hiking in mountains.
 However, our distances are reasonable (2 – 6 miles) and we avoid big elevation climbs (nothing over 1,300 feet in elevation gain).
 No particular expertise is required.

-Join Us On Our Oman Hiking Tour
+Join Us On Our Oman Multisport Tour

 Details

-• Cost Per Person: $4,975
+• Cost Per Person: $5,475

 • Single Supplement: $600